Spanish Demonstrative Adjectives

 In order to understand concepts better, sometimes we need to go back and recall some basic concepts.

-Please keep in mind that an Adjective is a word used to determine or qualify a noun.
+Please keep in mind that an adjective is a word used to determine or qualify a noun.

 A demonstrative adjective is a word that is used to indicate a relation of place, expressing the proximity of the person with whom or of whom one speaks.
 They are always placed before the noun; otherwise, they would be pronouns.
 They should also match the gender and number of the nouns they accompany.